Chlorhexidine use in reducing risk of infection

 Subject Area:Nursing

 These findings were consistent with other previous findings from peer-reviewed research articles identified.
 The article also pointed to the effectiveness of the intervention in preventing the infection with MRSA (Frost et al. The review of the literature provided positive results from credible research findings that support the effectiveness of using chlorhexidine daily bathing for the patients to prevent the occurrence of nosocomial infections.
-Chlorhexidine cleansing of the skin removes most microorganisms which eventually would result in the infections observed in these patient groups. doi. org/10.
-1016/j. ajic.
-019 The study by Lowe et al. The outcomes also present the average level of compliance by the health care providers on the utilization of the interventions.
+Chlorhexidine cleansing of the skin removes most microorganisms which eventually would result in the infections observed in these patient groups. org/10. j. ajic.
+The study by Lowe et al. is a study that was conducted in an inpatient unit in general units of urban hospitals.
 The finding of the effectiveness in preventing the occurrence of nosocomial caused by the MRSA and VCE are valid and consistent with other similar findings from previous research articles.

-The finding is consistent to the findings by Kim et al. , (2016), who concluded in a systematic review that chlorhexidine bathing had immerse benefits to the patient in reducing the risks of infections methicillin-resistant staphylococcal aureus and vancomycin-resistant enterococcus.
+The finding is consistent to the findings by Kim et al. who concluded in a systematic review that chlorhexidine bathing had immerse benefits to the patient in reducing the risks of infections methicillin-resistant staphylococcal aureus and vancomycin-resistant enterococcus.
 These findings were consistent inpatients despite having been done in two different settings of patient care (intensive care unit and the general inpatient care units).
-The research was conducted in only four units of hospital settings which limits its generalizability due to the limited sample size.
+The occurrence of consistent results as such indicates the reliability and validity of the findings of the research.
 The article provides a recommendation for further research involving a wider range of population and clinical care settings to strengthen its applicability into practice and enhance its usability.
 In practice as a nurse, I would include the research to contribute to providing and contributing in strengthening evidence-based practice in nursing.

 The study findings also indicate an adherence rate that is 58% which indicates that the uptake and adherence to the procedure are low among nurses studied.
 In using the findings of the research, I would ensure proper induction of the nurses into the utilization of the intervention in preventing the occurrence of the infections through ensuring that the nurses are taken through an education session to understand the importance and effectiveness of the interventions in preventing nosocomial infections.
-This non- aggressive approach to randomization might introduce confounding bias in patient's outcomes hence affecting the results of the study.
+Proper education and effective induction which ensures the involvement of the hospital administration is essential to enabling the effective implementation of such interventions.
 The recruitment of the patients into the intervention and control groups ought to have involved a more rigorous approach to ensuring no confounding factors that could influence the outcome of the results of the study.

 From $10 to earn access